Mithgol/phido/README.md

 * Its name sounds like the Russian “Фидо” that means “Fido” (as in “Fidonet”).

+**Note:**   the application is currently in an early phase of its development and thus does not have even minimal feature completeness.

 ## Requirements

 * PhiDo is written in HTML5 + CSS + JavaScript and requires [node-webkit](https://github.com/rogerwang/node-webkit) to run.